 Georgia House Bill 865, effective January 1, 2021, amends legislation to include conservators along with guardians in the situation that the surety on a guardian’s or a conservator’s bond “dies, becomes insolvent, removes beyond the limits of this state, from other cause becomes insufficient, or desires to be relieved as surety shall be applicable to sureties on personal representatives’ bonds.”

 Effective January 1, 2021, Georgia House Bill 781 amends existing law to eliminate the requirement of notice to the department of bond cancellation by a mortgage loan originator, broker, lender, or a corporate surety by registered mail, certified mail, or overnight delivery.
 Notice is now required through use of the Nationwide Multistate Licensing System and Registry.

 Proper Closure of Oil Terminal Facilities Requirements in Maine

 Effective January 1, 2021, Maine House Bill 1443 outlines the requirements for proper closure of oil terminal facilities.
 Specifically, owners or operators of oil terminal facilities are required to have financial assurance for no less than $2,000,000, through one or a combination of the following: insurance and risk retention group coverage, guarantee, surety bond, letter of credit, or trust fund.

 Virginia License Bond Requirement for Consumer Lenders

-Virginia Senate Bill 421 amends provisions of the Consumer Finance Act to allow licensed lenders to establish requirements that loans be between $300 and $35,000; be repayable in installments; have a term of at least six months and no more than 10 years; charge no more than 36% annual interest and a loan processing fee; and require licensees to post a bond.
+Virginia Senate Bill 421 amends provisions of the Consumer Finance Act to allow licensed lenders to establish requirements that loans be between $300 and $35,000; be repayable in installments; have a term of at least six months and no more than 10 years; charge no more than 36% annual interest and a loan processing fee; and require licensees to post a mortgage broker or lender bond.